EVE-Tools/element43/dev/README.md

 * Add CI to new service, publish Docker image
 * Deploy service to production
 * Deploy changes to jumpgate if needed
-* Implement/merge/deploy frontend changes if nedded
+* Implement/merge/deploy frontend changes if needed